Residence permit - doctoral candidates

 The following regulations only apply to you if you are not from the EU, Norway, Iceland, Liechtenstein or Switzerland.

-The employment you are allowed to pursue during your doctorate depends on whether the doctorate is part of a degree programme, dual training or employment.
+Employment opportunities The type of employment you are permitted to pursue during your doctorate depends on whether the doctorate is part of a degree programme, dual training or employment.
 The residence permit or the supplementary sheet to the electronic residence permit contains all the necessary information and authorisations.

 In Germany, there are various options for doing a doctorate, in particular